ag-informatics/ag-informatics-course/module1/HW1.1/README.md

 	b.
 Use the correct "veiwport" to make your webpage "responsive", i.e. it should be scale for device size.

 ## Use Git to submit your labs
-1. Create a new repository called "YOURNAME-ASM591-Labs".
-Mine would be, for example "Ankita-ASM591-Labs".
+1. Create a new repository called "YOURNAME-BAE599-Homework".
+Mine would be, for example "DVORAK-BAE599-Homework".
 You will create a subfolder for your lab submissions.
 If you have trouble contact me ASAP.
 	- MAKE SURE THIS REPOSITORY IS "PRIVATE".
-See [Academic Integrity Statement](https://github.com/ag-informatics/ag-informatics-course#academic-integrity) in syllabus.
+Refer to UK's academic honest policy in the syllabus.
-	- Add @sudokita (Ankita, Instructor) and @taanis98 (Aanis, TA) as collaborators on your repository so that we can access your work and grade it.
+	- Add @joedvorak (Dr. Dvorak, Instructor) as acollaborator on your repository so that I can access your work and grade it.
-	- I expect to see an appropriate number of distinct "commits" in your repository history per lab (i.e., >5 commits for lab 1.1 alone), with appropriate comments, demonstrating that you have been working on your project over a period of time.
+	- I expect to see an appropriate number of distinct "commits" in your repository history per homework (i.e., >5 commits for homework 1.1 alone), with appropriate comments, demonstrating that you have been working on your project over a period of time.

-2. For this module's lab, place the folder containing your HTML code, "Lab1" into this repository.
+2. For this module's homework, place the folder containing your HTML code, "HW1" into this repository.
 This will be the first part of your submission next week!
 You should see something like the screenshot below:

 	![Lab1 Repo](img/lab1.png)